KodeByWrath/NoMoreEdge/README.md

 ![Language: C#](https://img.shields.io/badge/C%23-239120?style=for-the-badge&logo=c-sharp&logoColor=white)

-Please unintstall and reinstall while installing new release.
-Also from now on NoMoreEdge.exe will be linked from releases and not executable folder(they will not be updated.)
+Also from now on NoMoreEdge.exe will be linked from releases and not executable folder(Executables from this folders are just for reference).
 Code will be updated according to latest release.

 ## Disclaimer